Jb-31/Kassoulet360LBundle/README.md

-# Kassoulet360LBundle
+# KassouletthreesixtyLearningBundle

 ## Installation

 Perform the following steps to install and use the basic functionality

-* Download Kassoulet360LBundle using Composer
+* Download KassouletThreesixtyLearningBundle using Composer
 * Enable the bundle
 * Configure the bundle

-### Step 1: Download the Kassoulet360LBundle
+### Step 1: Download the KassouletThreesixtyLearningBundle

-Add Kassoulet360LBundle to your composer.json using the following construct:
+Add KassouletThreesixtyLearningBundle to your composer.json using the following construct:

-    $ composer require kassoulet/360lBundle
+    $ composer require kassoulet/threesixtyLearningBundle

-Composer will install the bundle to your project's ``vendor/kassoulet/360lbundle`` directory.
+Composer will install the bundle to your project's ``vendor/kassoulet/threesixtylearningbundle`` directory.

 ### Step 2: Enable the bundle